sparkfun/SparkFun_GNSS_mosaic-T/docs/rxtools.md

 </div>

-[^2]: The system requirements and installation instructions are from the RxTools *v22.1.0* user manual.
-This information may change in later iterations of the software suite.
-Please refer to the user manual *(of the version you are utilizing)* for the most accurate information.
-[^3]: Higher data rates will require higher CPU speed and more memory capacity.
+[^2]: Higher data rates will require higher CPU speed and more memory capacity.

-## Installation Instructions[^2]
+## Installation Instructions

 === "Windows"
-	Users can install RxTools software suite by running the installation executable[^4](1), located in the `RxTools\windows` directory of the downloaded `*.zip` file[^5].
+	Users can install RxTools software suite by running the installation executable[^3](1), located in the `RxTools\windows` directory of the downloaded `*.zip` file[^4].
 During the installation process, users will be notified if a previous version of RxTools is already installed then that the previous version will be uninstalled.
 Next, users will need to provide an installation directory for the RxTools software suite.
-Users will then select which of the following applications[^6] are installed:
+Users will then select which of the following applications[^5] are installed:
 	{ .annotate }

 	1. For RxTools v22.1.0, the installation filename is `RxTools_22_1_0_Installer.exe` for Windows PCs.